 Are you travelling to Utrecht by car?
 Park at P+R Utrecht and get your day off to a good start.
 The municipality of Utrecht has four P+R facilities located conveniently on the outskirts of the city near the A2, A12 and A28 motorways, where you can park your car easily and economically.
 From here, it is only minutes by bus, tram or public rental bike to the city centre.

 A combination ticket costs only €5.
 This includes a full day of parking and public transport to and from the city centre for up to five persons.
 At present, there are four P+R facilities on the outskirts of Utrecht.

 1 January 2015, the municipality of Utrecht introduced an environmental zone (low emissions zone) for diesel passenger cars and vans.
 Diesel cars manufactured before 2001 are no longer allowed inside the environmental zone.
 Since 1 May 2015, their owners run the risk of being fined € 90 when entering the centre of Utrecht with an old diesel car.
 The introduction of the environmental zone contributes to good air quality for residents and visitors of the city.
 Healthy air is particularly vital to the health of elderly people and children.
 The environmental zone encompasses the inner city of Utrecht, the area surrounding Central Station, Jaarbeurs and several adjoining roads.
-The area has been outlined on this map.
+The area has been outlined on this map (Dutch).

 Because of the importance of a good environment in the city Utrecht has a growing network of public charging stations.
-Check out where the nearest charging station in your neighbourhood is.
+Check out where the nearest charging station (Dutch) in your neighbourhood is.